massoncheg/forgejo-docs/docs/admin/command-line.md

    --custom-path string, -C string                              Set custom path (defaults to '{WorkPath}/custom') --config string, -c string                                   Set custom config file (defaults to '{WorkPath}/custom/conf/app.ini')
    --work-path string, -w string                                Set Forgejo's working path (defaults to the directory of the Forgejo binary)
-   --all, -A                                                    All users must change password, except those explicitly excluded with --exclude (default: false)
+   --all, -A                                                    All users must change password, except those explicitly excluded with --exclude
-   --exclude string, -e string [ --exclude string, -e string ]  Do not change the must-change-password flag for these users --unset                                                      Instead of setting the must-change-password flag, unset it (default: false)
+   --exclude string, -e string [ --exclude string, -e string ]  Do not change the must-change-password flag for these users --unset                                                      Instead of setting the must-change-password flag, unset it
 ```

 ### admin user reset-mfa